varya/varya.github.com/content/posts/publish-packages-on-github/index.md

           NODE_AUTH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Note that when publishing, there should be the `NODE_AUTH_TOKEN` environmental variable available.
-However, it's valee is `GITHUB_TOKEN` taken from secrets.
-You don't need to generate such a secret, your respoitory already has it in the background.
+However, its value is `GITHUB_TOKEN` taken from secrets.
+You don't need to generate such a secret, your repository already has it in the background.

 Another thing to spot is that when installing Node, you should define the npm registry and the scope.
-That can be done with addtional parameters as shown in the code example.
+That can be done with additional parameters as shown in the code example.

 ## How to release?

 Releases are happening in a pipeline via GitHub Actions once the `main` branch is updated.
 Releases are successful if the version number is unique.
-Practically, that means that a design-system developer needs to change version number in order to trigger the release.
-There is room for improvement — it would be much nicer not to run the publishing job if the package of such version already exists.
+Practically, that means that a design-system developer needs to change the version number to trigger the release.
+There is room for improvement — it would be much nicer not to run the publishing job if the package of such a version already exists.

 ## How to get the package?

 ### Authentification at GitHub Packages

 The GitHub Package registry is not open, you should get an access to it.
-For that, you need to authentificate.
+For that, you need to authenticate.

 1. Create your _Personal Access Token_ at GitHub here https://github.com/settings/tokens
    - It's a good habit to have a separate token for each project